Less House. More Life.

 But I didn't start with "perfect."

-I’ve been living in the same RV park for over 10 years.
-People often ask why I stay in one spot, and the answer is simple: The people here are some of the nicest neighbors I've ever had.
+I’ve been living in an RV for over 10 years.
+The people living this lifestyle are some of the nicest neighbors I've ever had.

 I once owned a massive 5th wheel that was simply too big.
 I felt like I needed a GPS just to find the bathroom!
 Another one had so many leaks that when it rained, I went outside because it was drier.